portainer/kubernetes-beta/README.md

 We also have a generic [feedback template]() for any feedback that would not fit into the categories specified above.

+You can also [join us on Slack](https://join.slack.com/t/portainer/shared_invite/enQtNDk3ODQ5MjI2MjI4LTcwNGYxMWQ5OGViYWZkNDY2ZjY4YTMwMTgzYmU4YmNiOTU0MDcxYmJjNTIyYmQ0MTM5Y2QwNTg3NzNkMTk5MDg) to discuss it in our #kubernetes-beta channel.

 # Supported platforms and Kubernetes versions

 This version of Portainer has been succesfully deployed inside the following cloud provider Kubernetes clusters: